 Clear focus

-One of the fundamental design principles that runs as a common thread through all game screens is a clear focus.
-The reworked game UI provides only essential information for decision-making at every moment.
+One of the guiding principles across all game screens was maintaining a clear focus.
+The reworked UI shows only what players need to make a decision at any given moment.

 Predictable schemes

-In our initial interface analysis, we discovered significant variability in controls.
-Buttons with the same function changed their shape, color, and position on the screen, and menus were practically reinvented on almost every screen.
+Our initial audit showed heavy inconsistency in controls.
+Buttons with the same function changed color, shape, and placement from screen to screen, and menus were re-invented almost every time.

-With the same concept in mind, we provided stable controls to automate player interactions with the service UI:
+We also standardized a stable set of controls to automate player interactions with the service UI:

 Flow support